D-Official/ZeroRangerSwitch/README.md

 Recently I have begun to feel some shame for creating commercial game ports of indie games.
 I don't like the possibility that someone didn't buy one of the games I ported because they got it for free on Switch.
 Releasing it here is actually a step to try to correct that.

 the last update I made to the port was Fix 9.
 I am very proud of it technically with the optimizations it does and how well it plays.
 But on every ROM site, the most updated version I ever saw was Fix 4.
-Earlier versions have a number of critical bugfixes missing (if I recall correctly, one near a very important moment at the end of the game!)
+Earlier versions have a number of critical bugfixes missing (if I recall correctly, one bug is a crash near a very important moment at the end of the game!)

 So Fix 9 is going to be distributed here.
 It is encrypted in such a way that you need ZeroRanger's data.win file to decrypt it, like with Pizza Tower.
 To anyone who wants the port and doesn't have the game: